-The opera will be performed at the Teatr Wielki in Warsaw in October this year and future productions are in the pipeline.
+The opera will be performed at the Teatr Wielki in Warsaw in October this year and future productions in the pipeline.
 The DVD/Blu Ray of the premiere in Bregenz is due for release by EuroArts in July.

 Were he with us today, what would André Tchaikowsky think…?

 READ THE LIST OF AWARD WINNERS FOR 2014